Are you asking for Mother?

 And you didn’t do what Father did?

-At first it was the song that would effortlessly lilt off her lips.
+At first, it was the song that perished on her lips.
 It died, died in her tongue because she bit it enough to bleed and burn.

 As if the tongue was not enough, she bit her lips.
 Oh no, ‘bit’ is too light a word.

-She chewed her lips, every time a tear fell down.
+She chewed them, every time a tear fell down.
 And those days, they fell like rain in a thunderstorm.

 Miniscule chunks of pink flesh ran away from her lips every dawn, and there in place they left angry, red marks, like tiny crimes of passion.